Whatsapp Icon

 Potential Side Effects

 While targeted therapies offer significant benefits, they can also cause side effects.
 Common side effects include skin reactions, fever, fatigue, and joint pain.
-It's crucial for patients to communicate with their healthcare team about any side effects they experience, as adjustments to treatment may be necessary.
+Patients must communicate with their healthcare team about any side effects they experience, as adjustments to treatment may be necessary.

 What Patients Can Expect During Treatment